-- Gains in weaning weight transfer to benefits in earlier maturity and improved productivity. - Significant reduction in weaning timeline helps to reduce feed costs and staff time. - Benefits from improved calf health add further to the benefits from higher weight gain.
+- Gains in weaning weight transfer to benefits in earlier maturity and improved productivity. - Significant reduction in weaning timeline helps to reduce costs associated with Fresh Milk, Milk powder and on farm staffing inputs. - Benefits observed in calf health, and reduced costs of health treatment, add further to the gains in weight.